-a tunable (and not-very-sharp) image-reject filter-amplifier, a down-conversion stage, a sharp (high-quality) intermediate-frequency (IF) filter.
+- A tunable (and not-very-sharp) image-reject filter-amplifier, - A down-conversion stage, - A sharp (high-quality) intermediate-frequency (IF) filter.

+The image reject filter is used to remove spectral components that would be introduced into the in-band frequency range due to aliasing.
 The front-end is followed by a demodulator that is designed to work at the IF frequency.
 For AM, an envelope detector demodulates the signal.